sunsided/FCND-Controls-CPP/README.md

 After that, the yellow drone followed the path reasonably well (within bounds, that is) whereas the red drone constantly missed the goal positions by overshooting.
+The reason should be that the first drone does not receive any feedforward information (specifically, the target velocities are unknown), whereas the second drone does.

 ![](misc/paths.png)

 ### Extra Challenge 1 (Optional)

-You will notice that initially these two trajectories are the same.
-Let's work on improving some performance of the trajectory itself.
+The Python script `config/traj/MakePeriodicTrajectory.py` was updated to provide velocities in addition to positional data by taking a location derivative.

-1. Inspect the python script `traj/MakePeriodicTrajectory.py`.
-Can you figure out a way to generate a trajectory that has velocity (not just position) information?
+A new `FigureEightFF.txt` was created (it was basically the same as the originally provided one though).

-2. Generate a new `FigureEightFF.txt` that has velocity terms Did the velocity-specified trajectory make a difference?
-Why?
+As mentioned above, providing velocity information allows them to be used as feed-forward terms, which in turn (drastically) improves the controller performance.

-With the two different trajectories, your drones' motions should look like this:
+This is, in essence, how it looks.

 ![](animations/scenario5.gif)